 Examine the footway along the length of your front yard or check the ground at the front entrance to your building.
 Look for a metal disk or plate.
 When you locate it, slip a flat-head screwdriver under the metal plate and lift it.
 Look down into the cavity to find the water meter.
 The pipe running from the water meter into your property has a stopcock attached to it.
 This valve, known as an exterior stopcock, controls the flow of water into your property.
 Classify this as the primary or most important stopcock location.

 Search the interior walls of your basement or crawlspace for the main water supply line that carries water in from the outside water main.
 Plumbers often connect a secondary stopcock to the main water line at this location.

 Trace the water feed line from where it enters through the wall.
-Use a flashlight and follow it toward the area under the kitchen sink.
+Use an electric torch and follow it toward the area under the kitchen sink.
 Plumbers may use this as a secondary location for a stopcock.

-- If no sidewalk exists, soil, grass and sand may build up and camouflage the location of the cover to the water meter.
+If no footway exists, soil, grass and sand may build up and camouflage the location of the cover to the water meter.
 Probe the soil with a flat blade screwdriver to find the location of the metal plate covering the exterior stopcock.